A nice lady who sat beside me on a plane narrated her life after learning that I'm a practicing psychiatrist.

 Honestly, I feel bad for her.
-She says "yes" to everyone except to herself.
+She says "yes" to everyone except herself.
 She's too busy pleasing everyone and has suffered from it.
 Because she can't say "no," people have taken advantage of her.
 Since she can't decide for herself, someone has to decide for her.

 What is assertiveness?

 Assertiveness is saying what you want in a polite way, without hurting anyone.
 To get a clear understanding of what it is, I'll also tell you what it is not.
-Asserting oneself is not being passive or being aggressive.
+Asserting oneself is not being passive or aggressive.